 Subverted Rhyme Every Occasion: The infamous primetime version of the film contains the absolutely jarring line, "My name is Buck and I like to party."
 Comedian Doug Benson discussed this, asking, "You couldn't just change his name to Marty?"

-Suddenly Shouting: After warning about the price one pays for bringing up her Chinese or American heritage as a negative, O-Ren says, "Now, if ANY of you sons of bitches GOT ANYTHING ELSE TO SAY, NOW'S THE FUCKING TIME!!!"
+Suddenly Shouting: After warning about the penalty for bringing up her Chinese or American heritage negatively (see Berserk Butotn above), O-Ren Ishii says, "If any of you sons of bitches GOT ANYTHING ELSE TO SAY, NOW'S THE FUCKING TIME!!!"

 Throwing Down the Gauntlet: The Bride's calling-out of O-Ren at the House of Blue Leaves using her Catchphrase.
 In Japanese.note The Japanese she uses here is "Shoubu wa mada tsuicha inai yo!", which roughly translates to "Our contest isn't over yet!"